Azure/azure-cli/doc/track_2_migration_guidance.md

 ### Long running operation function name change

 Long running operations have changed their function names in Track 2 SDK.
 A `begin_` prefix is added.
 E.g. `create_or_update` becomes `begin_create_or_update`. `delete` becomes `begin_delete`.
 It is a naming convention in Track 2 SDK to indicate that an operation is a long running operation.
-Test cases can uncover most instances.
-But if a command has no test, it will be missed.
-A rigorous method is going through all methods to see whether they are long running operations.
+Test cases can reveal most instances, but if a command has no test, it may be missed.
+A reliable approach is going through all methods to see whether they are long running operations.

 ### Property name change